jlangr/photoalbum/README.md

 - building to requirements as stated unless otherwise specified
 - no need for internationalization.
 However: it's a pain to retro-introduce variables(?) for embedded text, particularly in HTML, so that is introduced here

+## Resources used

+- occasional query to google or ChapGPT

 ## Goals of solution

 - Minimize over-engineering